 The Pantex Plant Radiological Investigation Report (BWXT Pantex 2004) states that contaminated soil from the firing sites potentially contained low levels of beryllium, DU, strontium, and thorium.
 The more detailed discussion of the firing sites does not mention use or residual contamination of radioactive strontium, and when questioned directly if there had been a hydroshot involving radioactive strontium, Mr. Phillips said there had not been.
-Mr. Phillips said there had been one hydroshot involving thorium (Traub 2006).
-[The year of this event is still being investigated, and an update will be made when the year is determined.
-Until then, dose reconstructors should assign the intake below, once, to anyone involved with hydroshots.]
+Mr. Phillips said there had been one hydroshot involving thorium (Traub 2007).
+Until then, dose reconstructors should assign the intake below, once, to anyone involved with hydroshots].
 Assuming that the air concentration from the thorium hydroshot was no worse than the 95th-percentile concentration outside the bunker from the DU shots (24 pCi/m3), and assuming a 30-min exposure, the one-time acute intake is:

+acute intake in pCi =

+$$(air\ concentration\ pCi\ Th/m^3)(1.2-m^3/hr\ breathing\ rate)(0.5\ hr)$$

-acute intake in pCi = (air concentration pCi Th/m3)(1.2-m3/hr breathing rate)(0.5 hr) (5-21) acute intake in pCi = 14 pCi.
+(5-21) acute intake in pCi = 14 pCi.

-As discussed in Section 5.2.3, the state of equilibrium of 232Th with its progeny is not known.
-It is claimant-favorable to assume that the 14 pCi is for 232Th and the progeny are in equilibrium.
+As discussed in Section 5.2.3, the state of equilibrium of 232 Th with its progeny is not known.
+It is favorable to the claimant to assume that the 14 pCi is for 232 Th and the progeny are in equilibrium.
 Either absorption type M or S may be assumed.